 Web of Science requires you to create an account before you can set up a RSS feed.
 Once you complete a search, click "Create Alert" on the left side under Results.
 It will then ask you to log in and choose how frequently you want to be alerted.
 You can also go to your Search History (an option on the right side of the page) and create an alert based on combinations of your older searches.

 Most academic journals now provide RSS Feeds which will send you tables of contents for new issues, or other alerts involving things like most popular articles, or most cited articles.
 The exact options will differ depending on the journal.
-You can use the library's Online Journals and Databases tool to locate a particular title, and receive up-to-date contents for the journal.
+You can use the library's Journal and Article Locator to find a particular title, and receive up-to-date contents for the journal.
 Again, look for either the orange RSS icon, or for links for "Alerts" or "Alerting Services."

 To create search alerts within Google Scholar: